Guanajuato Hotels in the Historic Center, Mexico

 While there are probably a hundred hotels, B&Bs, and rental apartments around the UNESCO World Heritage center of Guanajuato, Mexico, there’s always been one problem for upscale travelers: the best two luxury hotels in town were a long hike away.
 This means visitors who were looking for the best often ended up taking taxis back and forth instead of stepping out their door and strolling.

 Keep in mind that Quinta las Acacias and Villa Maria Cristina are perfectly fine places to stay, but those who want to walk out their door and be in the middle of the action have far more choices now, with surprisingly plush rooms.
-These five hotels are all just steps from Guanajuato’s main attractions and all the outdoor cafes you can enjoy each month of the year.
+These hotels are all just steps from Guanajuato’s main attractions and all the outdoor cafes you can enjoy each month of the year.

 Hotel 1850 Boutique